ProjectIgnis/Distribution/README.md

 * Fixed the dimensions of `field.png`, the picture used for MR1 and MR2 duels.
 Credits to GK#3620, on Discord.

 * Added wildchar and other auxiliary characters support.
 	* *: replaces any words in any quantity.
-Example: `eyes*dragon` will return all cards that have in their name text blue-eyes white dragon, red-eyes balck dragon, galaxy-eyes photon dragon, etc.
+Example: `Eyes*Dragon` will return cards that have in their name or text Blue-Eyes White Dragon, Red-Eyes Black Dragon, Galaxy-Eyes Photon Dragon, etc.
 	* @string: returns all cards that have `string` in their name only, ignoring the card text.
 Example: `@Hero`
 	* $string: returns all cards that belong to the `string` archetype.
 Example: `$Heroic`
 	* string1+string2: returns all cards that have `string1` or `string2` in their name/text.
 Example: `Trickstar+Bounzer`
 You can also combine those functions.
-Example: `$blue-eyes+$buster blader` returns all cards that belong to eiher the "Blue-Eyes" archetype or the "Buster Blader" archetype
+Example: `$blue-eyes+$buster blader` returns all cards that belong to either the "Blue-Eyes" archetype or the "Buster Blader" archetype

 * Added asynchronous loading system for card images.